razor-x/eve-overview/README.md

 - [Disqus](https://disqus.com/) ready: set `disqus: your_shortname` in `_config.yml`.
 - [Google Analytics](http://www.google.com/analytics/) ready: set `google_analytics: UA-YOUR_CODE` in `_config.yml`.
 - [Piwik](https://piwik.org/) ready: set `piwik: yoursite.com/piwik/` in `_config.yml` (yoursite.com/piwik/ points to the piwik install root).

+## Quick start

+Just clone this with

+    git clone git@github.com:razor-x/jekyll-and-zurb.git my_blog

+run `bundle`, and create the `_posts` folder.
+Head over to the [Jekyll Docs](http://jekyllrb.com/docs/home/) for the rest of the details.

+## Add future update support

+If you want to merge in future updates from this project and have your own origin, set up a separate branch to track this.

+    git remote rename origin razorx-jekyll-and-zurb
+    git branch jekyll-and-zurb
+    git branch -u razorx-jekyll-and-zurb/master jekyll-and-zurb

+Then add an origin and push master

+    git remote add origin git@github.com:username/username-blog.git
+    git push -u origin master

+Now, the `razorx-jekyll-and-zurb` branch will pull changes from this project, which you can then merge into your other branches.

+## Updating

+The `Gemfile` is using pessimistic version constraints for everything, so if you want major updates, you need to bump the versions yourself.

+If you update Foundation, but sure to also update the JavaScript in `_assets/javascripts/vendor/`.
+Note that `custom.modernizr.js` has been renamed `custom_modernizr.js` for this project.

+## License

+This code is licensed under the MIT license.

+## Warranty

+This software is provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantibility and fitness for a particular purpose.